dustinpfister/blog_posts/_posts/linux-ps.md

 layout: post
 categories: linux
 id: 524
-updated: 2020-09-10 12:41:54
+updated: 2020-09-10 13:25:29
-version: 1.6
+version: 1.7
 ---

 So today I am taking a look at the Linux ps command.
 This command can be used to get a snapshot of all the processes running on Linux at the moment.
 There are many options for the command that can be used to control selection and formating of the output.
-In this post I will be going over some typical examples of the linux ps command, and a use case example with nodejs.
+In this post I will be going over some typical examples of the Linux ps command, and a use case example with nodejs.

 <!-- more -->

 ## 1 - Some basic examples of the linux ps command

-In this section I will be going over some typicall use case examples of the linux ps command.
-There are allot of options and ways of formatting the output, and if you really want to dive deep into it all the best source on that might be the ps command manual page as always.
+In this section I will be going over some typical use case examples of the Linux ps command.
+There are allot of options and ways of formatting the output, and if you really want to dive deep into it all the best source on that might be the [ps command manual page](https://www.man7.org/linux/man-pages/man1/ps.1.html) as always.
 However here I thought I would write about the top typical options and formatting tricks that I find myself using.

 ## 1.1 - See all process runiing on the system